Katylub/Iris-Dataset-/README.md

 ![Attribute Summary](https://github.com/Katylub/Iris-Dataset-/blob/master/Attribute%20Summary.JPG)

 ## Species Distribution
-We can see that each specie has the same number of instances (50 or 33% of the dataset) and all of them integer.
+We can see that each specie has the same number of instances (50 or 33% of the dataset) and all of them integer

 ```python
 print(f.groupby('species').size())